mongodb/realm-practice/electron/README.md

 ## NOTE

 - Because of a [known issue](https://github.com/realm/realm-js/issues/3650) with Electron on the Windows platform, the version to use on the platform at this time must be at most 10.4.x, recent versions will fail
-- As of Realm JS SDK 10.3.0, Node.js version 15 isn't supported, please use at most version 14 (see [the Github issue](https://github.com/realm/realm-js/issues/3670))
+- As of Realm JS SDK 10.3.0, Node.js version 15 isn't supported, please use at most version 14 (see [the Github issue](https://github.com/realm/realm-js/issues/3670)).
+The issue has been solved in version 10.4.0 of the SDK.